 This 1998 recording sees Turner accompanied some of the best musicians of his generation.
 It includes a number of original compositions, including the Tristano-influenced ‘Lennie Groove’, the standard ‘The Days of Wine And Roses’ and the Beatles song ‘She Said She Said’.

-Potter was a teenage jazz saxophone prodigy (there are YouTube videos to prove it), and he is blessed with phenomenal technique.
+Chris Potter was a teenage jazz saxophone prodigy, and he is blessed with phenomenal technique.

 His supercharged playing is rooted in the classic tenor tradition, but he also leads his Underground project as an outlet for complex contemporary fusion compositions.